-IItaitiit Important things you should keep in mind l about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. ambulatory surgical center, outpatient department of a hospital, or an outpatient clinic owned by a • The deductible is \$2,000 for a Self Only enrollment only or \$4,000 for a Self Plus One or Self and Family enrollment each calendar year.
-The Self Plus One or Self and Family deductible must be satisfied by one or more family members. • The deductible applies to all benefits in the • The deductible applies to all benefits in this section unless we indicate differently.
-After you have satisfied your annual deductible, coverage begins for Traditional medical services. • Under Traditional medical coverage, you are responsible for your coinsurance for covered expenses.
-You are also responsible for copayments for eligible prescriptions. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-Benefit Description You pay After the calendar year deductible Diagnostic and treatment services HDHP Option Professional services of physicians In-Network: 15% • In physician's office Out-of-Network: 40% • In a convenience care clinic During a hospital stay • In a skilled nursing facility.
-Limited to 100 days per calendar year combined with Extended care facility admissions Office medical consultants Second surgical opinion Advance care planning elehealth services (Virtual Visit only) HDHP Option Physician services for a Virtual Visit In-Network: 15% Out-of-Network: 40% Lab, X-ray and other diagnostic tests HDHP Option Tests, such as: In-Network: 15% • Blood tests Out-of-Network: 40% • Urinalysis Non-routine Pap tests • Pathology • X-ravs
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - A facility charge applies to services that appear in this section if the services are performed in an ambulatory surgical center, outpatient department of a hospital, or an outpatient clinic owned by a hospital. - The deductible is \$2,000 for a Self Only enrollment only or \$4,000 for a Self Plus One or Self and Family enrollment each calendar year.
+The Self Plus One or Self and Family deductible must be satisfied by one or more family members. - The deductible applies to all benefits in this section unless we indicate differently. - After you have satisfied your annual deductible, coverage begins for Traditional medical services. - Under Traditional medical coverage, you are responsible for your coinsurance for covered expenses.
+You are also responsible for copayments for eligible prescriptions. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.).

+identify (i.e., nospital, surgicul centel, etc.).
+Benefit Description You pay After the calendar year deductible Diag nostic and treatment services HDHP Option Pro ofessional services of physicians In-Network: 15% • I n physician's office Out-of-Network: 40% • I n a convenience care clinic • I During a hospital stay r in a skilled nursing facility.
+Limited to 100 days per calendar year combined with Extended care facility admissions • (Office medical consultants • 5 Second surgical opinion • A Advance care planning Telel health services (Virtual Visit only) HDHP Option • I Physician services for a Virtual Visit In-Network: 15% Professional interpretation of diagnostic testing results Out-of-Network: 40%